 Diet | reptile eggs, lizards, snakes, amphibians, birds and small rodents |

-Another beautiful red, white & black snake is Sinaloan Milk Snake.
-It’s a completely harmless snake that mainly feeds on eggs, birds and small rodents.
+Another beautiful red, white & black snake is the Sinaloan Milk Snake.
+It’s a completely harmless snake that mainly feeds on eggs, birds, and small rodents.

-They love to stay dry-rocky semi-desert regions.
-These snakes are predominately in red color with black & white bands all over it.
+They love to stay in dry-rocky semi-desert regions.
+These snakes are predominately in red color with black & white bands all over them.

 4. Red-Tailed Coral Snake